 Why is it important?

-There are two main reasons why keyword research is essential for local SEO.
+There are two main reasons why keyword research is an essential part of a local SEO plan.

 The first reason is that many users who perform local searches are searching with intent.
 That is to say that they are looking to take action or make a purchase in the moment.